CODDDE/ember-cli-apiblueprint/README.md

 ---

-## Generate the API file
+## Generate documentation

-You can either do
+You can either execute

 ```sh
 $ ember serve
 ```
-This will allow you to see the changes by refreshing the `index.html` by using live-reload.
+HTML compiled output is then accesible at `localhost:4200/api-docs/index.html`.

 or